If you have a supported GPS device, you can track data in Google Earth.

 If you connect your laptop to a GPS device while you’re traveling, you can see your GPS location in real time in Google Earth.

 - Follow steps 1-6 under Import GPS data.

 - In the "GPS Import" window, click Realtime.

 - Select the appropriate options:

-- Track point import limit: The track point import limit option defines the number of positions that are saved and drawn on the screen.
-A smaller number can result in faster data, but a less accurate depiction of your journey, while a larger number can mean the opposite.
+- Track point import limit: The max number of positions that are saved and drawn on the screen.

-- Polling interval (seconds): The polling interval is how often Google Earth collects data from the GPS device.
+- Polling interval (seconds): How often Google Earth gets data from the GPS device.

-- Automatically follow the path: Check this option to turn on the 3D viewer center and follow the current real-time GPS track.
+- Automatically follow the path: Centers the 3D viewer and follows the current GPS track.